Vinni-Teodoro/Sistema_Bancario/README.md

 ## Licença

-Este projeto é licenciado sob a DIO.me.
+Este projeto é licenciado sob a MIT.